Calamari/elixir_template/README.md

-# Boilerplate
+# MyApp

-This tempalte is my boilerplate to start new Elixir projects.
+This tempalte is my my_app to start new Elixir projects.
 It should contain authentication, Bamboo powered Emails and a release strategy for fly.io.

 ## Usage

-Call ./setup_boilerplate.sh with your desired app naming, like `./setup_boilerplate.sh MyGreatApp`.
+Call ./setup_my_app.sh with your desired app naming, like `./setup_my_app.sh MyGreatApp`.
 And then look into to Makefile to see a nice variety of things you can do.

 There is also a local database server provided using docker: